 The reason why alcohol withdrawal can be potentially fatal is due to the way chronic and excessive alcohol use impacts the central nervous system.
 Consuming alcohol can affect the activation and production of a variety of neurochemicals and receptors in the brain.
 These include endogenous opiates, inhibitory gamma-aminobutyric acid-A (GABA-A) receptors, postsynaptic N -methyl-D-aspartate (NMDA) glutamate receptors, serotonin receptors, and dopamine receptors.
 These chemicals and receptors influence multiple systems within the body, including heart function and metabolism.

-Over time, the brain and central nervous system becomes used to these alcohol-induced effects.
-The body adapts to alcohol and achieves a new homeostatic state which accommodates the presence of the drug in the system.
-Then when alcohol intake is suddenly stopped or dramatically reduced, the nervous system will struggle to function properly, because the chemical to which the nervous system has adapted is no longer there.
+Over time, the brain and central nervous system become used to these alcohol-induced effects.
+The body adapts to alcohol and achieves a new homeostatic state which accommodates the presence of alcohol in the system.
+Then when alcohol intake is suddenly stopped or dramatically reduced, the nervous system will struggle to function properly.
+This is because the chemical to which the nervous system has adapted is no longer there.
 The body’s homeostatic balance is thrown off, and life-threatening complications can ensue.

 The only way to properly monitor for, manage, and prevent alcohol withdrawal symptoms is to receive medical supervision, typically at alcohol treatment centers.

 Medically Assisted Alcohol Withdrawal Treatment Programs: Importance and Benefits